Company History

 Circuit City originally opened as Wards (unrelated to Montgomery Wards) in 1949.
 The chain started out selling appliances and jumped into the new market of television sales.
 By 1984 Wards officially changed their name to Circuit City to reflect their sales of everything electronic in addition to their original appliance business.
 They were known for having exceptional service, although generally a bit pricey when compared to the competition.
 By the early 2000s Circuit City’s locations were beginning to become outdated when compared to the competition.
 The company decided to move away from their bread and butter which had been the large appliance business and focus more on consumer electronics.

 This shift in focus was initially quite successful which sparked a new wave of investment in upgrades and new locations.
 However, as online shopping started to become commonplace in the later 2000s, Circuit City began to take a hit in business.
 The items which had become their focus, general electronics, could often be bought online for a fraction of the price of the in-store items.
 More and more business took place online.
-Still many new locations were planned and being built, when the company unexpectedly announced their intent to close a majority of their stores in 2008, with the closing of final locations taking place in March of 2009.
+Still many new locations were planned and being built, when the company unexpectedly announced their intent to close a majority of their stores in 2008, with the closing of final locations taking place in March 2009.
 The closure was blamed on multiple things, including the extremely poor economy at the time.

 Houston History